top of page

 Public Health Must Lead

 Whole child health and well-being must become the top priority of our public health system and across all child-serving agencies.
-We need investments in creating nurturing, toxin-free environments for children, as well as community-based interventions, parenting support programs, expanded mental health services, and solutions to address child hunger and poverty.
+We need investments in creating nurturing, toxin-free environments for children, as well as community-based interventions, parenting support programs, expanded mental health services, and solutions to child hunger, poverty, and climate crisis-related trauma.

 03